core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can subscribe to a topic-data resource by sending a CoAP GET request with the CoAP Observe Option set to 0 to subscribe to resource updates {{RFC7641}}.

-On success, the server hosting the topic-data resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
-Otherwise, if no Observe Option is present, the client should assume that the subscription was not successful.
+On success, the server hosting the topic-data resource returns a successful response (typically 2.05 Content) with the data and the Observe Option.
+If no Observe Option is present in the response, the client should assume that the subscription was not successful.

-If the topic is not yet in the fully created state (see {{topic-lifecycle}}), the broker MUST return a 4.04 (Not Found) error response.
+If the topic is not yet in the fully created state (see {{topic-lifecycle}}), the broker returns an error response (typically 4.04 Not Found).

 The following response codes are defined for the Subscribe operation: